-A vitamin B12 level is also a great tool to identify causes for anemia, malabsorption, and more.
+A vitamin B12 level is also a great tool to identify the causes of anemia, malabsorption, and more.

-An estrogen level is helpful to know where you stand, as hormone levels and menopause have a direct influence on your weight.
+An estrogen level is helpful to know where you stand, as hormone levels and menopause directly influence your weight.

 FAQS About Weight Management